jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   (6) prescribing a method or methods by which the requirements as to the type and amount of insurance to be held by a licensee or permit holder may be calculated:
   (7) specifying, for the purposes of section 19(1)﻿(b)﻿(ii) and 35(1)﻿(b)﻿(ii), how to determine when events of a particular kind occur:
   (8) prescribing information that a licensee or permit holder must give to the Minister, at any time during the period that the licence or permit is in force, including the intervals at which the information must be given, the manner in which it may, or must, be provided, and when information given must be updated or corrected:
+  (8A) prescribing information that an authorisation holder must give to the Minister, at any time during the period that the authorisation is in force, including,—
+    (a) without limitation, information relating to—
+      (i) the authorisation holder’s partners, including decisions not to accept a person seeking to be a partner or to end a relationship with a partner:
+      (ii) the authorisation holder’s protective security arrangements, due diligence arrangements, and security breaches; and
+    (b) the intervals at which the information must be given (which may be at intervals determined by the Minister), the manner in which it may, or must, be provided, and when information given must be updated or corrected:
-  (9) prescribing technical requirements relating to the manner in which a licensee or permit holder must give information to the Minister under this Act:
+  (9) prescribing technical requirements relating to the manner in which a licensee, permit holder, or authorisation holder must give information to the Minister under this Act:
-  (10) prescribing the form of licences and permits, or the information that licences and permits must contain:
+  (10) prescribing the form of licences, permits, and authorisations, or the information that licences, permits, and authorisations must contain:
   (11) prescribing that any thing, or class of thing, is, or is not, a launch vehicle, payload, or space object—
     (a) for all purposes of this Act or for the purpose of any specified provisions of this Act; or (b) in specified circumstances: